Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 ## Crystallize Time - Nukemaru

+The bosses will cast *Crystallize Time*.
 This is probably the hardest part of the encounter, so hang in there.

-Six hourglasses will spawn this time, and the Oracle of Darkness will tether:
+- Six hourglasses will spawn.
+- The Usurper of Frost will apply a set of debuffs on the players to resolve.
+- The Oracle of Darkness will deal raidwide damage and tether to four hourglasses.
   - The North and South hourglasses with yellow tethers.
   - Two of the remaining opposite hourglasses with purple tethers.

-The party will also get a bunch of debuffs to resolve.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>